Stock FJ cruiser wheel sizes

 Load Range Lettering

-One quick note about load range letters on tires.
+Load range letters on tires.
 I've seen C, D, and E tires on this forum.
 If you drive your truck at all you probably want a D. This letter is on every single tire on the sidewall and you can ask your retailer before you buy tires to confirm you are getting D load range tires.
 Some people might disagree on this point but C is too soft for the weight of the FJ.
 The tread will wear down rapidly plus rock rash and chunking offroading can be accelerated.
 Now a C load range winter tire would be a fine thing if you have a dedicated set of winter tires.
 The rubbers softness helps it from getting really hard in cold temperatures and maximaizes traction.
 E is a little different.
 Usually E rated tires are for full size 3/4 ton trucks and up.
-However some of the rigs on this forums are surpassing the weights of 1 ton trucks with all the armor and such on them.
-You're going to be hard pressed to wreck that hard rubber on rocky trails and you're going to get a lot of miles outta them because the tread is not going to wear fast.
+However some of the rigs on this forum are getting pretty fat with all the armor and such on them.
+You're going to be hard pressed to wreck that hard E rubber on rocky trails and you're going to get a lot of miles outta them because the tread is not going to wear fast.
 You'll also have trouble airing them down for the trails though.

-So we all know by now that 16 inch wheels are hit or miss with clearing the brakes on the FJ Cruiser.
-There are the 2 main threads on which 16 inch wheels are proven to fit and you can search through them if your heart is set on 16" wheels, which is a great choice btw.
+16 inch wheels are hit or miss with clearing the brakes on the FJ.
 The reason why some fit and some don't usually has to do with the design of the wheel spokes and if they are curved enough or set out far enough to clear the caliper.
 This is not included in wheel manufacturers measurements so it is always an unknown factor.

 Here's the 16" wheels that fit without spacer thread - super cool read...

 Post of all 16" Rims that Fit Without Spacers